nicolaei/master/docs/thesis/source/08_future_work.md

 Min and Max Channel Time
 ------------------------

-As noted in [Possible Measurement Strategies and Discovery Methods], using a minimum and maximum channel to shorten scan times might be helpfull to further improve the client latency.
+As noted in [Possible Measurement and Discovery Strategies], using a minimum and maximum channel to shorten scan times might be helpfull to further improve the client latency.

-I originally outlined two strategies for this thesis, but due to implementation constraints I was not able to test them.
-By looking at documentation found on `iw`'s [@iw] kernel page, these changes probably has to be done in the driver, and futher work can probably implement this.
+Originally there were two strategies outlined for this thesis, but due to implementation constraints these were not tested.
+By looking at documentation found on `iw`'s page on the linux kernel documentation [@iw], these changes probably has to be done in the driver.

 Scanning Triggers